How to Create an Internet Radio Station (Update)

-While families no longer gather in the living room to listen to radio drama broadcasts, this early form of mass media still fills the airwaves.
+While families no longer gather in the living room to listen to radio drama broadcasts, audio-only content still fills the airwaves.
 And the move from terrestrial radio to online radio allows broadcasters to stream audio to mobile phones, office computers, and even smart home devices.
 In this step-by-step guide to live audio streaming, we’ll cover the required equipment and everything to consider when broadcasting radio online.